The good advice (original title: Le bon conseil), by Jean-Baptiste Madou.

 This raises the question of whether disagreeing is criticism.
 And the answer is that sometimes it is and sometimes it isn’t.
 Of course, some people only want their views confirmed so they’ll probably consider any advice to be criticism.
 But if they are concerned with hearing other views they shouldn’t necessarily consider unsolicited advice criticism.

 In the end, I think it comes down in large part to the source of the advice.
-If it comes from persons you know have your interest at heart, persons who love and care about you, such advice should be taken seriously, although not necessarily followed.
-And in fact, people often don’t follow others’ advice even when it is good advice.
-But whether they should or shouldn’t is another question.
+If it comes from persons you know who have your interest at heart, persons who love and care about you, such advice should be taken seriously, although not necessarily followed.
+Still, we often don’t follow others’ good advice to our detriment.